MuffnDev/unity-core-library/Documentation~/Editor/editor-icons.md

 - `string _Text = null`: The optional text of the given content.
 - `string _Tooltip = null`: The optional hovering tooltip of your content.
 - `EEditorIcon _IconType`: The type of the icon you want to get (see the `EEditorIcon` enum above).
+- `Texture _Icon`: The icon to use for this content.

 ### Accessors